 As a result of efforts undertaken by government officials, community representatives, and survivor advocates working in cooperation with the Claims Conference, a number of financial institutions around the world have voluntarily pledged to waive any wire transfer or processing fees associated with the electronic receipt of compensation payments.

 We recognize that there are still many financial institutions who charge fees for our compensation payments made through wire transfers.
-If your financial institution charges wire transfer fees, please contact us at email@example.com, send us a fax at +1-212-685-5299, or call us at +1-646-536-9100 to request a letter from the Claims Conference requesting your fees to be waived by the bank.
+If your financial institution charges wire transfer fees, please contact us by email at email@example.com, by fax at 1-845-251-0389 or by phone at 1-646-536-9100 to request a letter from the Claims Conference requesting your fees to be waived by the bank.
 If you email or fax us requesting the letter, please write “Bank Waiver Letter” in the subject line of your email and provide us with your name, email address, phone number, and Registration Number (if known).
 We will try to get back to you as soon as possible, but requests can take up to two weeks to process.